Discovering stochastic dynamical equations from biological time series data: Methods

-Our goal is to discover the drift ($f$) and diffusion functions ($g^2$) from the observed time series data.
-Specifically, we aim to find simple, interpretable analytical expressions that describe $f$ and $g^2$, not just the qualitative shape.
-Our approach to this problem involves two steps (see SI Section S1 for the full mathematical details of the procedure):
+We are interested in the inverse problem of inferring SDE from the observed time series data, sampled with some finite sampling frequency.
+Specifically, we aim to find simple, interpretable analytical expressions that describe $\bff$ and $\bG$, not just their qualitative shapes.